Analysis | Democrats’ non-persecution of Amy Coney Barrett

 In reality, what we saw this week bore little resemblance to the GOP caricatures of a nominee being railroaded, including because of her faith.

-It’s true that this issue loomed over Barrett’s hearing — but mostly because of how Democrats overreached in asking Barrett about it during her 2017 confirmation to a federal appeals court (i.e. “the dogma lives loudly within you”).
+It’s true that this issue loomed over Barrett’s hearing — but mostly because of how Democrats overreached in asking Barrett about it during her 2017 confirmation to a federal appeals court (i.e., “the dogma lives loudly within you”).
 Perhaps owing to that, though, they trod extremely gingerly around anything involving Barrett’s religion or personal life.
-They instead sought to focus extensively on how Barrett’s past comments suggest she might have prejudged cases on abortion rights and Obamacare.
+They instead sought to focus extensively on how her past comments suggest she might have prejudged cases on abortion rights and Obamacare.

 In fact, the words “religion,” “Catholic,” “Christian” and “faith” were invoked in relation to religious issues about 80 times over two days of question-and-answer sessions with Barrett.
 Republicans and Barrett accounted for 75 of them; Democrats, only five.

-Among the few times Democrats did invoke faith, they praised Barrett for hers or sought to insulate themselves from the perception they might be raising it as an issue.
+Among the few times that Democrats did invoke faith, they praised Barrett for hers or sought to insulate themselves from the perception that they might be raising it as an issue.

 Sen. Dianne Feinstein (D-Calif.), who was responsible for the “dogma” quote from 2017, began by telling Barrett, “We all have our moral values, we have our religions, we live by that.
 I respect you and your family for doing just that.”

-Sen. Richard Blumenthal (D-Conn.) qualified a question about same-sex marriage by emphasizing he was asking for Barrett’s legal position, “not a religious faith position.”
+Sen. Richard Blumenthal (D-Conn.) qualified a question about same-sex marriage by emphasizing that he was asking for Barrett’s legal position, “not a religious faith position.”

 Sen. Amy Klobuchar (D-Minn.) invoked Catholicism only in responding to GOP allegations that Democrats were targeting Barrett’s faith.
 “I did want to make one thing clear after listening to that for a half-hour: that Joe Biden is Catholic, and he is a man of faith.”

-About the closest Democrats came to actually asking Barrett about an issue directly involving religion was when Sen. Cory Booker (D-N.J.) twice asked her about how racial discrimination law applied to interfaith weddings.
+About the closest Democrats came to actually asking Barrett about an issue directly involving religion was when Sen. Cory Booker (N.J.) twice asked her about how racial discrimination law applied to interfaith weddings.

 The charge that Democrats were targeting Barrett’s personal life or were “Bork-ING” her was also difficult to substantiate.

 Democrats repeatedly praised Barrett’s family of seven children, with Feinstein beginning Tuesday’s session by asking Barrett to introduce them and telling her, “You’ve done a very good job.”
-To the extent Barrett was asked about juggling her family with her career, it mostly came from Republicans — including Sen. John N. Kennedy (R-La.), who asked her who does the laundry in her house.
+To the extent that Barrett was asked about juggling her family and her career, it mostly came from Republicans — including Sen. John N. Kennedy (La.), who asked her who does the laundry in her house.

 As for personal attacks, the hearings were remarkably consistent with how such hearings have been handled in the past.
-Democrats focused on how Barrett’s past comments and actions on issues like abortion and Obamacare might be applied to her jurisprudence on the Supreme Court.
+Democrats focused on how Barrett’s past comments and actions on issues such as abortion and Obamacare might be applied to her jurisprudence on the Supreme Court.
 The argument was never that Barrett was a bad person for signing on to a letter saying Roe v.
-Wade had a “barbaric legacy,” but rather about whether that showed she had already decided that the case was incorrectly decided and she might overturn it.
+Wade had a “barbaric legacy,” but rather about whether that showed she had already concluded that the case was incorrectly decided and she might overturn it.

 Ditto Obamacare.
-On that one, her past comments were arguably even more applicable, given she explicitly criticized Chief Justice John G. Roberts Jr.’s 2010 decision upholding the law, saying Roberts had “pushed the Affordable Care Act beyond its plausible meaning to save the statute.”
-It’s not difficult to read that and argue Barrett might have preconceived notions about the law’s constitutionality.
+On that one, her past comments were arguably even more applicable, given that she explicitly criticized Chief Justice John G. Roberts Jr.’s 2010 decision upholding the law, saying Roberts had “pushed the Affordable Care Act beyond its plausible meaning to save the statute.”
+It’s not difficult to read that and argue that Barrett might have preconceived notions about the law’s constitutionality.

 When Democrats did invoke personal qualities, it was most often for her refusal to answer some of their questions.
 Often, this was in keeping with previous nominees, specifically when it came to issues that could come before the court on which she may soon sit.
-Occasionally, though, Barrett also declined to weigh in on matters that seem like settled law — or offered curious comments suggesting she was somehow unfamiliar with President Trump’s positions on climate change and overturning Obamacare.
+Occasionally, though, Barrett also declined to weigh in on matters that seem like settled law — or offered curious comments suggesting that she was somehow unfamiliar with President Trump’s positions on climate change and overturning Obamacare.

 But again, this is pretty par-for-course.
 The nominee almost always declines to go into as much detail as their opposition would like.
 Regardless of whether Barrett took that further than her predecessors, seeing the opposition complain about it is hardly the “politics of personal destruction.”

-There are some parallels to Bork.
-A favorite of conservatives much like Barrett, Democrats opposed his nomination in large part because of things he had written — including opposing the 1964 Civil Rights Act and taking direct issue with how Roe v.
+There are some parallels to Bork, a favorite of conservatives much like Barrett.
+Democrats opposed his nomination in large part because of things he had written — including opposing the 1964 Civil Rights Act and taking direct issue with how Roe v.
 Wade was decided.

 But back then, they cast these things in much starker terms.